ccg-v/ft_irc/CLIENT_CLASS.md

 	- `chuckie68!charles@irc.example.com`

+	The `username` is provided in the `USER` command.

+	> [RFC 2812 1.2.1]
+	> Each user is distinguished from other users by a unique nickname having a maximum length of nine (9) characters.
+    > While the maximum length is limited to nine characters, clients SHOULD accept longer strings as they may become used in future evolutions of the protocol.

 - `_realname`

 	String type.
 It will store the nickname provided by the user during registration.
 	The realname is a more human-readable field intended to provide additional information about the user.
 It is purely informational and does not have a functional role in identifying or authenticating the user.
 The realname is visible to others when they query information about the user (e.g., through the `WHOIS` command).
-	Like the `username`, the realname is also provided in the `USER` command:
+	Like the `username`, the `realname` is also provided in the `USER` command:

 	- `USER <username> <hostname> <servername> <realname>`